Instance-Warp: Saliency Guided Image Warping for Unsupervised Domain Adaptation: Method

-To shift the object scale distribution, we oversample image regions corresponding to every object instance.
+Given an image, we aim to \textit{oversample object pixels}, such as cars, and \textit{undersample background pixels}, such as roads.
 Following~\cite{bi2018accurate, thavamani2021fovea}, we use kernel density estimation to model the bounding box saliency as a sum of Gaussians,

-where $c_i$, $w_i$ and $h_i$ represent the center, width, and height of the bounding box, $\mathcal{N}(\mu, \Sigma)$ is the normal distribution and $s$ is the saliency scale or bandwidth.
+where $c_i$, $w_i$ and $h_i$ represent the center, width, and height of the bounding box, $\mathcal{N}(\mu, \Sigma)$ is the normal distribution and $s$ is the saliency scale.
+Figure~\ref{fig:warp-unwarp-error} shows the effect of different saliency scales, where a higher scale results in more warping areas but less warping intensity.
+The expansion factor $f$ ($s = \frac{P}{f}$) reflects warping intensity, where $P$ is a constant.